nanoporetech/ts-runtime-typecheck/README.md

 - Change: return type of `asOpt{TYPE}` is now `TYPE | undefined` instead of `Optional<TYPE>` ( removes null from union )
 - Documentation corrections.

+### v1.2.0

+- Add: Introduce `isStruct` and `asStruct` that allow the inspection of a object to see if it meets a specific interface.
+- Add: Optional variants of Type Checks with form `isOpt{TYPE}`.
+- Change: `asDefined` can longer accept `null` as a fallback parameter.
+- Change: `asIndexable` now accepts arrays.
+- Add: `isIndexable` type check.
+- Change: Expose the `TypeAssert` type publicly.
+- Add: `InterfacePattern` type.
+- Change: modify the type names in errors to be closer to the TypeScript names.